 Some Dangerous Goods are permitted provided certain carriage requirements have been met.

 If you intend to travel with any of the items listed above, go to the Qantas Dangerous Goods guide for approval guidelines and packing details.

 You must contact a Jetstar team member at the airport if you are travelling with any of the goods listed above, even if you have prior approval from Qantas Dangerous Goods.

 The following items are also totally prohibited on Jetstar aircraft:

-- Disabling devices such as mace or pepper spray, which contain an irritant or incapacitating substance
+- Disabling devices containing an irritant or incapacitating substance (eg mace or pepper spray)

 - Self-balancing boards (hoverboards)